-Follows the literal and associated life journey of middle class Brit, Mick Travis, representing the "everyman", as he tries to make his mark in his so far young life.
+Follows the literal and associated life journey of middle class Brit Mick Travis (Malcolm McDowell), representing the "everyman", as he tries to make his mark in his so far young life.
 He is able to make great strides in his traditional view of success by being what those in authority want him to be.
 As such, he achieves in a few weeks what it usually take years for others, namely having his own sales territory, the northeast and ultimately Scotland, for Imperial Coffee.
 He is also able to garner a plethora of fringe benefits from this job, including women throwing themselves at his feet.
-But he will ultimately face a struggle in class and authority warfare, which culminates with his encounter with the Burgess family, wealthy industrialist Sir James Burgess and his daughter Patricia, who Mick wants to marry, the former who is contemplating investing in the shady dealings in Zingara.
-Mick will also find that the class struggle not only applies in his case in an upward direction, but also in a downward ...
+But he will ultimately face a struggle in class and authority warfare, which culminates with his encounter with the Burgess family, wealthy industrialist Sir James Burgess (Sir Ralph Richardson) and his daughter Patricia (Dame Helen Mirren), who Mick wants to marry, the former who is contemplating investing in the shady dealings in Zingara.
+Mick will also find that the class struggle not only applies...

 Smile while you're makin' it.
 Laugh while you're takin' it.
 Even though you're fakin' it.
 Nobody's gonna know...